FUNDING AND AWARDS

 Success Through Advancing Teaching Excellence (STATE)

-Participants in STATE will earn a stipend of $1200 provided by the Office of the Provost.
+Participants who complete STATE requirements will earn $1,200 in summer funds from the Office of the Provost.

 Open to all Full-Time Faculty

 Faculty MUST submit a letter of support from their chair with their application.
-Applications due Friday, May 17.
+March 28, 2025

 The call for applications for the GSU Signature Experience Teaching Award is now open.